 Is it cheating to list a custom-made palette?
 My custom ColourPop Palette is easily one of my most-used eyeshadow palettes.

 I reach for this palette whenever I’m looking for a shimmery, metallic pop that will enhance my eyeshadow without overpowering the look I’ve already crafted.
 Given the fact that I’ve hand-selected each shade, it makes sense that I would reach for these colors so frequently.

 ColourPop is super affordable, but I suggest waiting until one of their BYOP (Build Your Own Palette) sales before investing in a ton of their single shadows.

 I could have easily listed my beloved Anastasia Beverly Hills Master Palette by Mario for nearly every option (*cough, cough: best color payoff, most versatile, best for traveling, most used), but that would have been hella boring.
 However, when I thought about it, there is no palette in my collection that I love more than my Master Palette.

-Although at first glance, the color scheme may appear boring, it is a perfect, grungy neutral palette.
+At first glance, the color scheme may appear boring.
+It is a perfect, grungy neutral palette.
 The colors are versatile enough that this palette can be used to create effortlessly glamorous, smoked-out looks and easy, everyday eye looks.